-Covid-19 coronavirus: Can NZ go three straight days with no new cases?
+Covid 19 coronavirus: Three new cases travelled on same flight from India

 The number of active cases in New Zealand has risen from 18 to 21 total as a result of the new cases.

-One person remains in Auckland City Hospital, a man in his 30s, in a stable condition.
+A man in his 30s is in Auckland City Hospital in a stable condition.

+The country now has 1183 confirmed cases.
+One significant cluster remains open and is due to close tomorrow.

+The ministry's lab testing figures have been delayed by an IT update and will be made public as soon as possible.

 Meanwhile it was revealed today that a 43-year-old woman absconded from managed isolation at Auckland's Pullman Hotel just before 6.20pm last night.

-She was located soon after a couple of blocks away at 8pm on Anzac Avenue.
+She was found soon after a couple of blocks away at 8pm on Anzac Ave.

-The five police officers who came into contact with the woman while capturing her must now have Covid-19 tests will also have to self-isolate.
+The five police officers who came into contact with the woman while capturing her must now have Covid-19 tests and will also have to self-isolate.

-Elsewhere, the number of cases across the Tasman in Australia - especially in the state of Victoria - continues to increase each day.

-The number of active cases in New Zealand remains at 18, all of which are in managed isolation or quarantine facilities.

 On Friday, the Ministry of Health's laboratories completed 2900 tests for the virus, taking the total number of completed tests to date to 411,932.

-The last new cases of Covid-19 in New Zealand to be announced came from the Ministry of Health on Thursday, when there were two.
+Before today's new cases, the last ones to be announced came from the Ministry of Health on Thursday, when there were two.

 The first was a man in his 30s who arrived on June 27 from California, the second a woman also in her 30s who arrived from Kenya on June 21.